tkompare/chicagoflushots/README.md

 ##Chicago Flu Shots

-###aka "Flu Shot Finder"
+**aka "Flu Shot Finder"**

 ###NOTICE: THE FLU SHOTS APP WAS REWRITTEN FOR THE 2015-16 SEASON.

-This application was developed for the Chicago Department of Public Health (CDPH) to help Chicago residents locate and find public transportation to CDPH's free flu shot clinic events.
+This application was developed for the Chicago Department of Public Health (CDPH) to help Chicago residents identify a convenient no cost CDPH flu shot event.

 [http://chicagoflushots.org/](http://chicagoflushots.org/)